300HR Circle Yoga Teacher Training

 Core weekends — These are the bread-and-butter of the program.
 Spent entirely with your 300HR cohort, they’ll offer time to absorb the bulk of the training material through practices, lectures, discussions, and small group work.
 You'll also have opportunities for practice teaching and receiving feedback on your teaching that are more substantial than in a 200HR or during the day-to-day of yoga teaching.

 Invitational weekends — For these weekends, specialty teachers are invited by Circle Yoga to give a full weekend workshop.
 We're choosing topics and teachers who are exciting to us, vital to yoga as it's being practiced now, and clearly relevant to the focus of the CYTT300.
 Once we have the final count for CYTT300 trainees, we'll open up enrollment in the remaining spots to people outside the program.
-This means that CYTT300 trainees get a guaranteed spot at a sharply reduced price, along with the opportunity to build connections with potential students and colleagues.
+This means that CYTT300 trainees get a guaranteed spot at a sharply reduced price (included in your CYTT300 registration fee), along with the opportunity to build connections with potential students and colleagues.
 This is an ongoing process—stay tuned for updates!

 The CYTT300 will meet roughly every other weekend from January 2020 to June 2021, with summer and winter breaks.